 Please note this list is not exhaustive.

-Where a member elects to pay an APC to purchase any or all of the lost amount of pension within 30 days of returning to work (or such longer period as the employer may allow) the employer shall, for any individual period of absence up to 36 months 35 if the first 30 days have already been paid), pay 2/3rds of the cost of the APC (a shared cost APC).
+Where a member elects to pay an APC to purchase any or all of the lost amount of pension within 30 days of returning to work (or such longer period as the employer may allow) the employer shall, for any individual period of absence up to 36 months (35 if the first 30 days have already been paid), pay 2/3rds of the cost of the APC (a shared cost APC).
 The amount of lost pension shall be calculated as 1/49th of the lost pensionable pay for the period of unpaid leave if they were in the main section during that period, or 1/98th of the lost pensionable pay for the period of unpaid leave if they were in the 50/50 section during that period.

 A member can commence an APC or shared cost APC in this circumstance even if they are in the 50/50 section.